Jyothsnasrinivas/eta-flink/README.md

 The sample text is in the `input.txt` file.

-Afterall, we will see results of the Word Count in console and the `output.txt` that is generated.
+We can see results of the Word Count in console and the `output.txt` that is generated.

 ## Running the sample